micahcowan/a2vimode/MANUAL.md

 A count-repeated command is generally a "single" change.
 If you type the backspace key 5 times, and then in normal mode type a `U`, only the final backspace will be undone, leaving the previous four deleted single characters permanently gone. *However*, if instead of typing backspace five times, you instead type `5` before a single press of backspace (in **normal** mode), then pressing the `U` key to undo the change will undo all 5 backspaces (since they were performed as part of a single repeated-command form).
 Similarly, if you type `DW`, and then another `DW` in normal mode, **undo** will only undo the most recently-deleted word, while `D2W` (or `2DW`) performs a two-word deletion that can be undone completely.

+#### Retype Last Line

+If you type `CONTROL-L` in either insert or normal mode, the current input line is discarded, and replaced by the last line you entered (but you can undo this change with `U` in normal mode, provided you don't make other intervening changes).

+Of course, `CONTROL-L` can *not* restore a line that had been typed *before* **a2vimode** was activated.
+The line will be blanked in that event.

+**WARNING:** In ProDOS, `CONTROL-L` can *not* restore any line that was recognized as a ProDOS command.
+This is because, when a user presses the `RETURN` key, ProDOS intercepts it, processes the command, and obliterates the line (sometimes filling it with other things before erasing again) before **a2vimode** even gets to see the keypress!
+This leaves us with no means to save that line aside.
+ProDOS does not do this with AppleSoft commands.
+Apple DOS does not suffer from this defect (Apple DOS *also* siezes the line from us, but it does so after *we* emit the carriage return back out to the screen, so we've had a chance to process the input line by then!).

 ## Disabling Vi-Mode

 To disable **vi-mode**, execute the `IN#0` command.